Who We Are

 What is your favorite pasta shape and why?

-Fettuccine because you get the most pasta out of each piece without being overwhelming.
+Fettuccine because you get the most pasta out of each piece without it being overwhelming.

 Have you gotten into any new hobbies recently?